LiorItzhak/IntroComputerVisionCourseProject/README.md

-# Combine Supervised Learning Techniques With UnSupervised Learning
+# Combine Supervised Learning Techniques With Unsupervised Learning

 ### Class work for Introdution to Computer Vision,
 #### Lior Itzhak, guided by